GoldenEye: Rogue Agent: Gameplay

 GoldenEye: Rogue Agent is a first-person shooter, played across eight levels.
 The player can use various types of handheld weapons throughout the game, as well as the GoldenEye, which has four abilities: MRI vision, allowing the player to see through walls; EM hack, allowing the player to hack electronic systems, machines, and enemies' weapons; a polarity shield, which deflects incoming bullets; and a magnetic field, which allows the player to send enemies flying to their deaths.
 Each ability is granted to the player as the game progresses.
 Each ability requires a certain amount of energy, seen on a meter.
 After using an ability, the meter slowly recharges itself.
 There are various weapons to collect, allowing the player to fight with a single one-handed weapon, dual wield two of such weapons, or use powerful two-handed weapons.
 The player's free hand can also be used to throw grenades or take hostages, using them as human shields to make it difficult for enemies to hit the player.

 Multiplayer

 The game featured a highly customizable multiplayer component with four-player split screen play, as well as online play on non-Nintendo versions, which supported up to 8 players.
-LAN support is exclusive to the Xbox release of the game, and up to 8 consoles can be linked together.
-On 1 October, 2006, the servers for both of such versions were shut down due to "inactivity" online.
+The Xbox version of the game also includes system link support, and up to 8 consoles can be linked together.
+On 1 October, 2006, the online servers for both of such versions were shut down due to "inactivity" online.
 Players can unlock additional customization options, skins, maps, and gametype variations by playing through Story Mode earning Octopus tokens based on performance.
 There are some locked skins such as Oddjob, Dr. No, and Xenia Onatopp.
 There are also locked maps such as the Pump Room, Carver's Press, the Bath House, the Vault Core, the Lower Turbine, Dr. No's reactor, the Fissure Platform, and GoldenEye's Retreat.

+The Nintendo DS version implements multiplayer via the system's local wireless connectivity.
+Up to 8 players can play in DS Download Play with only one copy of the game, with only one map and the standard deathmatch mode available to play with.
+Players who each have their copy of the game will gain access to the full version of multiplayer, which only supports 4 players, but offers more maps and additional team-based game modes.